majeedthaika/Simple-Aesthetic-Graph-Generator/README.md

 Then using the concepts of 'Hill Climbing/Simulated Annealing' which I learning in Aj.Piti's Numerical Method Class, I chose a variation of the 'Spring Embedded Graph' function as my cost function.
 I tried to minimize the cost iteratively by reducing the 'spring tension' the edge or 'repulsion force' of node chosen at random.

 The process I have used should be somewhat similar to some of Wolfram Alpha's or NX Library's Graph Drawing Algorithms.
+In fact, I used a variation of Wolfram's Spring Embedding equation shown here (http://reference.wolfram.com/language/tutorial/GraphDrawingIntroduction.html#194525651).

+All in all, it was fun experimenting with a cool Machine Learning concept I had just learned!